alanarazi7/TabSTAR/README.md

 print(classification_report(y_test, y_pred))
 ```

-Below is a template you can use to quickly get started with TabSTAR in production mode.
+Below is a template you can use to quickly get started with TabSTAR with your own data.

 ```python
 from pandas import DataFrame, Series